310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 But that's also exactly why it's going to be really tricky for me to approach him about it.

-For once I, of all people, was able to be friends with a guy, so I don't want to make things awkward between us because of family-related things.
+For once I, of all people, was able to be friends with a guy, so I don't want to make things awkward between us ‘cause of family-related things.

 …Ahh, but don't worry.
 I don’t think it’s going to be that serious this time around.